 Donor Privacy Policy

-Your Virtuous database stores incredibly important and sensitive personal information for all your donors.
+Your Virtuous CRM+ database stores incredibly important and sensitive personal information for all your donors.
 Establishing a Donor Privacy Policy will dictate how you use and protect your donor's data.
-The responsibility for your donor's data safety should be heavily considered when deciding on User Permissions and the use of the "Private" function across Virtuous.
-To learn more about the idea of Private data in Virtuous, check out this Support Article.
+The responsibility for your donor's data safety should be heavily considered when deciding on User Permissions and the use of the "Private" function across Virtuous CRM+.
+To learn more about the idea of Private data in Virtuous CRM+, check out this Support Article.

 Donor Recognition Policy